 People come to counseling for all kinds of reasons.
-Here are a few that I see regularly…
+There is no wrong reason to talk to a counsellor, but here are a few issues that come up regularly…

 Another area of mental health that people come to counselling for is addictions.
 There are many approaches to treating addiction, which may be relevant, depending on the person’s history, behaviors, goals and current situation.
 A few that I use in my practice include motivational interviewing, harm reduction, and abstinence approaches, such as 12 step programs.
 Often these are used in conjunction with other resources, programs, or supports.

 (See Addiction, Your Best Frenemy? for more on addictions).

 Loss comes in many forms.
 Death is the type of loss most people associate with grief, however, grief can happen when there is any type of life change, as no matter what change happens, something will be lost.
 Moving through grief can be a difficult process in this death denying society where strong emotions are usually avoided, not only but the person experiencing them, but often by others who are uncomfortable with them.
 I work with people who are grieving and to identify when grieving might be a part of their journey towards healing.

 These a few other areas that people often come to talk to me about in counselling…

 - Dealing with chronic pain/illness (See ‘Chronic’ – 5 ways to Increase Coping Skills for Chronic pain and/or illness

 - Being a friend of family of someone with a mental health issues or who is dealing with tragedy or trauma (See 9 Ways to Support a Loved One with Mental Illness & 5 Ways We Respond to Other People’s Tragedies)

 - Parenting issues (See Are the Kids Okay? – Children & Mental Health; The 3 Parts of Parenting Teens; Too Many Sticks & Carrots; Sex Ed for Teens, in Families of Faith & Death Education for Children – Don’t wait for Grief